Compactness of Fixed Point Maps and the Ball-Marsden-Slemrod Conjecture: Compactness Principle for Fixed Point Maps

 \textbf{Warning.} Here and henceforth, boundedness of sets is always meant in the metric sense, i.e.~$S \subset P$ is bounded if there exists $r \geq 0$ such that $d(x,y) \leq r$ for all $x,y \in S$.

 \begin{remark} \begin{enumerate} \item[(a)] Compact linear maps between normed vector spaces are always bounded and therefore continuous.
 However, non-linear maps which are compact are not necessarily continuous.
-Moreover, for linear maps between normed vector spaces the following properties are equivalent: (i) bounded sets are mapped to relatively compact ones. (ii) the image of the unit ball is relatively compact.
+Moreover, for linear maps between normed vector spaces the following properties are equivalent: (i) bounded sets are mapped to relatively compact ones. (ii) there exits a bounded neighborhood of the origin whose image is relatively compact.
 This equivalence clearly fails for non-linear maps. \item[(b)] In metric spaces which carry an additional linear structure one has to be careful because: (i) boundedness in the metric sense is in general not equivalent to boundedness with respect to the underlying vector space topology\footnote{In a topological vector space $T$ a subset $B \subset T$ is called (topologically) bounded if for every neighborhood $U_0$ of the origin there exits a scalar $r > 0$ such that $B \subset r U_0$ holds.
-If the topology arises from a single norm then both concepts of boundedness co\"{i}ncide.
-If not -- for instance in ``proper'' Fr\'{e}chet spaces -- the two notions differ significantly.}. (ii) An equivalence similar to that mentioned in part (a) does not hold any longer as there may exist no (topologically) bounded neighborhoods of the origin.
+If the topology arises from a single norm then both concepts of boundedness coincide.
+If not -- for instance in ``proper'' Fr\'{e}chet spaces -- the two notions differ significantly.}. (ii) An equivalence similar to that mentioned in part (a) does not hold any longer as bounded neighborhoods of the origin may not exist.
 This discrepancy led even in the linear case to different notions of compact maps in Fr\'{e}chet spaces, cf.~\cite{BonLin94}. \end{enumerate} \end{remark}

 After these preliminaries, we can state the main result of this section.

 \begin{theorem}[Compactness Principle] Let $X$ and $P$ be complete metric spaces and let $F:X \times P \to X$ satisfy the following conditions: \begin{enumerate} \item[(a)] $F: X \times P \to X$ is a contraction in $x$ uniformly on bounded sets of $P$. \item[(b)] $F_x:P \to X$ is continuous for all $x \in X$. \item[(c)] $F_x:P \to X$ is compact for all $x \in X$. \end{enumerate} Then the well-defined fixed point map $\Phi: P \to X$ which assigns to each $u \in P$ the unique fixed point of $F_u(\cdot)$, i.e.~$\Phi(u) = F\big(\Phi(u),u\big)$, is continuous and compact.
 If additionally \begin{enumerate} \item[(d)] $F:X \times P \to X$ is locally Lipschitz in $u$ locally uniformly in $x$ \end{enumerate} then $\Phi: P \to X$ is also locally Lipschitz. \end{theorem}